tuturto/archimedes/README.rst

 ``(assert-macro-error message code)`` asserts that during macro expansion of ``code`` an error is raised with a message of ``message``.

+``(assert-error message code)`` asserts that code raises an error, which string representation is equal to message.

 Note about test framework:
 --------------------------